vanesa/kid-o/README.md

 ----------------

 Kid-O solves these common problems for aid workers:
-* keeping acccurate and up-to-date information about each child in a central sharable CMS
+* keeping accurate and up-to-date information about each child in a central sharable CMS
 * managing child profiles without internet access (via SMS)
 * structures a child's information in an easily editable format
 * organizes information such as name, age, home situation, etc.